damato-design/blog/src/posts/fetching-definitions.md

 }
 ```

 Yep, that's it.
 Now the `undefined-detection` animation will trigger for all custom elements that are not yet defined.

+{% aside %}

+### Greedy registration

+I've noticed that custom elements that are on the page from extensions or other libraries will also attempt to be requested and ultimately fail since they aren't part of the library.
+This would be a benefit for having an explicit list of elements to listen for but the failures can be caught and ignored in this implementation or you could filter by prefix (i.e.; `ds-button` but not `random-button`).

+{% endaside %}

 So we will write this CSS to the `<head/>` of the page within the registrar and begin listening for the animation.

 ```js
 const ANIMATION_NAME = 'undefined-detection';